From BR Bullpen

 He was acquired by the St. Louis Cardinals after winning 16 games and leading the Pacific Coast League in strikeouts for the Sacramento Solons in 1958 and was used primarily in relief by the Cardinals in 1959, and by the Cincinnati Reds who acquired him in 1960.

 Bridges was at the Pride of Fort Lauderdale Elks Lodge on February 13, 1963, when he was shot with a small caliber weapon in the leg just below the knee.
 21-year-old Carrie Lee Raysor claimed Bridges had repeatedly offered to drive her home and, after repeatedly not taking "no" for an answer, "took out [her] gun and shot him."
-He recovered to pitch for another season with the Yankees followed by two more with the Washington Senators, concluding his 7-year major league career with a 23-15 record, 25 saves, and a 3.75 ERA.
+He recovered to pitch for another season with the Yankees in 1963, followed by two more with the Washington Senators in 1964 and 1965, concluding his 7-year major league career with a 23-15 record, 25 saves, and a 3.75 ERA.

 Bridges spent three more seasons in pro ball playing with the PCL Hawaii Islanders, from 1965 through 1967, and decided to call it a career after this last run.
 Marshall had spent 15 years in pro ball, from 1953 through 1967.
 His minor league stat sheet shows that he appeared in 243 games, winning 74 and losing 57, pitching 1138 innings with a 3.94 ERA.